Is it Safe to Have Cataract Surgery with Macular Degeneration?

 The main considerations made, when determining whether or not an individual with AMD should have cataract surgery, is whether or not the procedure will actually help their vision.
 In some cases, AMD may be severe, and removing a cataract will have no impact on overall vision.
 It would be unnecessary for someone to have the surgery if it’s not going to have an effect.
 In order to determine whether your vision might improve with the removal of a cataract, your physician may first try vision aids, like brighter lighting or special magnifiers.
 They will also look at your eye, test your vision, and take special photos if needed to determine how much, if any, your vision might change after surgery.1,2

-Can I have cataract surgery if I have dry AMD?
+Can I have cataract surgery with dry AMD?

 Since dry AMD is the most common form of AMD, there seems to be more information available on its relationship with cataract surgery than other forms.
 At this time, dry AMD does not seem to worsen with cataract surgery.
 Cataract surgery is generally considered safe in these situations.
 However, more long-term research is needed, and post-surgery vision improvements may vary based on individual situations.2-7 Your physician will determine if you are a candidate for cataract surgery with your dry AMD.